STEMLive/stemlive.github.io/README.md

 6. Unzip, rename the decompressed folder `fontello`, and move into `assets`

 Please note: You can add custom Fontello icons by dragging and dropping them into the `Custom Icons` area from your file manager.
 Refer [here](https://github.com/fontello/fontello/wiki/How-to-use-custom-images) for more information.

-### How to add a new educator

-Please copy and paste [this template](https://raw.githubusercontent.com/STEMLive/stemlive.github.io/master/models/templates/EDUCATOR.md) into the text field on https://github.com/stemlive/stemlive.github.io/new/master/models/_educators, amending it as you see fit.

-All questions on this project are to be addressed to [enquiries.stemlive@gmail.com](mailto:enquiries.stemlive@gmail.com).